Move users between on-premises and cloud

 - From online (whether Teams Only or not), to on premises.

+The behavior to move directly from on premises to Teams Only is now automatic, regardless of which version of Skype for Business Server or Lync Server is used.
 It is no longer required to specify the -MoveToTeams switch in Move-CsUser to move users directly from on-premises to TeamsOnly.
 Previously if this switch was not specified, users transitioned from being homed in Skype for Business Server on-premises to Skype for Business Online, and their mode remained unchanged.
 Now when moving a user from on-premises to the cloud with Move-CsUser, users are automatically assigned TeamsOnly mode and their meetings from on-premises are automatically converted to Teams meetings, just as if the

 -MoveToTeams switch had been specified, regardless of whether the switch was actually specified.